Museum Passes

 • Patrons may not check-out the same museum pass multiple times within a 40-day period.

-• Physical passes must be picked up and returned only to the owning branch on the same day.
+• Physical passes must be picked up and returned only to the owning branch on the following day.

-• Passes are checked-out for a one-day loan period and are not renewable.
+• Passes are checked-out for a two-day loan period and are not renewable.

 • Pass availability is based on the museum and not the branch where the pass will be picked up.
 Please make sure to check the branch hours before planning on picking up your pass.